Atlas Autocode: Features

 AA was a block structured language that featured explicitly typed variables, subroutines, and functions.
 It omitted some ALGOL features such as passing parameters by name, which in ALGOL 60 means passing the memory address of a short subroutine (a thunk) to recalculate a parameter each time it is mentioned.

 The AA compiler could generate range-checking for array accesses, and allowed an array to have dimensions that were determined at runtime, i.e., an array could be declared as integer array Thing (i:j), where i and j were calculated values.

 AA high-level routines could include machine code, either to make an inner loop more efficient or to effect some operation which otherwise cannot be done easily.

 AA included a complex data type to represent complex numbers, partly because of pressure from the electrical engineering department, as complex numbers are used to represent the behavior of alternating current.
 The imaginary unit square root of -1 was represented by i, which was treated as a fixed complex constant = i.

 The complex data type was dropped when Atlas Autocode later evolved into the language Edinburgh IMP.
 IMP was an extension of AA and was used to write the Edinburgh Multiple Access System (EMAS) operating system.

-AA's second-greatest claim to fame (after being the progenitor of IMP and EMAS) was that it had many of the features of the original Compiler Compiler.
+In addition to being notable as the progenitor of IMP and EMAS, AA is noted for having had many of the features of the original Compiler Compiler.
 A variant of the AA compiler included run-time support for a top-down recursive descent parser.
 The style of parser used in the Compiler Compiler was in use continuously at Edinburgh from the 60's until almost the year 2000.

 Other Autocodes were developed for the Titan computer, a prototype Atlas 2 at Cambridge, and the Ferranti Mercury.